Bertrandbenj/juniter/README.md

 # Juniter
-This is a java implementation of Duniter that is strongly dependant on SpringBoot framework and replicate the blockchain It is not yet a calculating node of the network
+This is a java implementation of Duniter that is strongly dependant on SpringBoot framework and replicate the blockchain

 ## Try it